YanglabWCH/pseudoQC/README.md

 # pseudoQC<img src="www/pseudoQC_original.jpg" align="right" height="200" width="200"/>
-#### Regression-Based Simulation Applications for Correction and Normalization of Complex Metabolomics and Proteomics Datasets
+#### pseudoQC: A Regression-Based Simulation Software for Correction and Normalization of Complex Metabolomics and Proteomics Datasets

 ## Brief Description
 **<font size='5'> pseudoQC </font>** is a powerful and interactive web-based software to simulate QC sample data for actual metabolomics and proteomics datasets using four different machine learning–based regression methods.
 It is developed with [R](https://www.r-project.org/) and the software can also be found here: [https://www.omicsolution.org/wukong/pseudoQC/](https://www.omicsolution.org/wukong/pseudoQC/).
 Open this link and then you can start your own analysis: